BashkimJ/ing-sw-2024-Gagliano-Giunca-Jance-Galluzzo/README.md

 |Multiple Games|❌ |

 ## Java Doc And Testing
-You can consult the documentation of this project by navigating to Deriverables/JavaDoc.
+You can consult the documentation of this project by seeing the comments at the top of each method or class.
 In our project we have been mostly concentrated in testing the Model which contains all the game's logic.
 He have been able to cover overall:
 - Between 90%-95% of all the methods in the Model.
 - 80% of the lines included in the Model.